ryanheise/just_audio/README.md

 </dict>
 ```

-### MacOS
+### macOS

-To allow your MacOS application to access audio files on the Internet, add the following to your `DebugProfile.entitlements` and `Release.entitlements` files:
+To allow your macOS application to access audio files on the Internet, add the following to your `DebugProfile.entitlements` and `Release.entitlements` files:

 ```xml
     <key>com.apple.security.network.client</key>